-2.4 Resets
+3.4 Resets

-If reset is asserted, the Jetson Orin Nano SoC and onboard storage will be reset.
+If reset is asserted, the Jetson Orin Nano SoC and onboard storage is reset.
 This signal is also used for baseboard power sequencing.

-2.5 PMIC_BBAT
+3.5 PMIC_BBAT

-An optional back up battery can be attached to the PMIC_BBAT module input to maintain the module real-time clock (RTC) when VIN is not present.
+An optional back up battery can be attached to the PMIC_BBAT module input to maintain the module real-time clock (RTC) when VDD_IN is not present.
 Batteries can be used to power the pin, but charging is not supported.
 This pin is connected directly to the onboard PMIC.
-RTC accuracy is 2 seconds/day.
+RTC accuracy is $-11 \sim +20$ seconds/day.

-Table 18: PMIC_BBAT Pin Descriptions
+Table 3-2: PMIC_BBAT Pin Descriptions

-Pin # Signal Name Description Direction Pin Type 235 PMIC_BBAT Real Time Clock.
+Pin# Signal Name Description Direction Pin Type 235 PMIC_BBAT Real Time Clock.
 Optionally used to provide back-up power for the RTC in the Power Sequencer.
 Connects to a Lithium Cell or similar power source.
 The cell sources power for the RTC when system is disconnected from power.
+Power consumption on battery backup operation is 12 to 50μA.
 Input 1.85V to 5.5V

-2.6 Power Sequencing
+3.6 Power Sequencing

 The Jetson Orin Nano is required to be powered on and off in a known sequence.
 Sequencing is determined through a set of control signals; the SYS_RESET signal (when deasserted) is used to indicate when the carrier board can power on.
 The following sections provide an overview of the power sequencing steps between the carrier board and Jetson Orin Nano.
-Refer to the Jetson Orin NX and Jetson Orin Nano Product Design Guide for system level details on the application of power, power sequencing, and monitoring.
+Refer to the Jetson Orin Nano Product Design Guide for system level details on the application of power, power sequencing, and monitoring.
 The Jetson Orin Nano and the product carrier board must be power sequenced properly to avoid potential damage to components on either the module or the carrier board system.

-2.6.1 Power Up
+3.6.1 Power Up